-In general, though, this keyboard is great for both productivity and casual gaming, and the sublet LED makes the keyboard really shine.
-With a $140 MSRP, this is about average in terms of mechanical keyboard prices.
+In general, the Pro Type is great for both productivity and casual gaming, and the subtle LED makes the keyboard really shine.
+With a $160 MSRP, this is about average in terms of mechanical keyboard prices.
 Just make sure to keep it plugged in!

 Razer Pro Type